FedPayments® Reporter Service for FedACH® Services Frequently Asked Questions

 The FedPayments Reporter Service for FedACH will also convert the limited EDI segments used by the Social Security Administration for payments to representative payees.

 Since the STP 820 format is a subset of the full 820 specification, it is also supported by the FedPayments Reporter Service for FedACH.

-Bad or jumbled information in a detail or summary remittance report usually indicates that the financial EDI transaction was not formatted by the originator to the appropriate ANSI X12 standard.
+Bad or jumbled information in an ACH detail or ACH summary remittance report usually indicates that the financial EDI transaction was not formatted by the originator to the appropriate ANSI X12 standard.
 When the FedPayments Reporter Service for FedACH encounters transactions that are not properly formatted, it converts as much as possible.
 When the FedPayments Reporter Service for FedACH encounters transactions that cannot be converted, it displays the addenda information in its original form.
 If a particular receiver consistently encounters items with addenda records that are not formatted correctly, the receiver should discuss the matter with its trading partner that originated the information.